Why tattoos still matter for employment in the Philippines?

 About the factory thing, I tried to enter a factory job before.
 They required at least 2 years in college, the interviewer speaks in English during the interview and they have training and tons of exams.

 I passed them all but I only worked for 3 days.
-I quit the job because, after all the intellectual process of hiring me, the job is actually needing physical abilities that I don’t have.
+I quit the job because, after all the intellectual process of hiring me, the job is needing physical abilities that I don’t have.
 One of the tasks given is to lift 4x 500ml bottles in one hand and I had to do that in both hands.
 I can’t even lift 1 TABO of water for a long time.
-The point is their hiring process doesn’t match what they really need.
+The point is their hiring process doesn’t match what they need.

 Well, our government simply set a good example, that’s why…